coderrio/Coderr.Documentation/docs/client/libraries/log4net/index.md

 }
 ```

-.. the exception will be picked up in codeRR.
+.. the exception will be picked up in Coderr.

-As a bonus you will also see information about the log entry in codeRR:
+As a bonus you will also see information about the log entry in Coderr:

 ![](contextinfo.png)